Updated June, 2022

-The ARP included a new $362 billion State and Local Fiscal Recovery Fund to help states, territories, counties, cities, and tribal governments cover increased expenditures, replenish lost revenue and mitigate economic harm from the COVID-19 pandemic.
+ARPA included a new $362 billion State and Local Fiscal Recovery Fund (Recovery Fund) to help states, territories, counties, cities, and tribal governments cover increased expenditures, replenish lost revenue and mitigate economic harm from the COVID-19 pandemic.
 Of this amount, $65.1 billion in direct, flexible aid is going to every county in America.
-On May 10, the US Department of Treasury released guidance highlighting eligible uses for these funds that make specific reference to the expansion of early education and child care programs in communities experiencing a disproportionate impact by the pandemic, as well as premium pay for child care workers.
+On January 6, 2021, the US Department of Treasury released a final rule highlighting eligible uses for these funds that make specific reference to the expansion of early education and child care programs in communities and households impacted by the pandemic, as well as premium pay for child care workers.

-- Assistance to small businesses and non-profit organizations to adopt safer operating procedures, weather periods of closure, or mitigate financial hardship resulting from the COVID-19 public health emergency.
+- Assistance to small businesses and non-profit organizations: To adopt safer operating procedures, weather periods of closure, or mitigate financial hardship resulting from the COVID-19 public health emergency.
 Counties may therefore be able to provide loans, grants, in-kind or technical assistance to child care providers falling in this category.
-Counties might also offer support to non-profit organizations that assist families in finding or affording child care.
+Counties might also offer support to non-profit organizations that provide or assist families in finding or affording child care.

 - Premium Pay for Essential Workers: Counties may also use recover funds to provide premium pay (defined as up to an additional $13 per hour) to eligible county workers performing essential work during the public health emergency.
 They can also provide grants to third-party employers within the county to compensate eligible workers who perform essential work.
 Child care workers are included in the definition of eligible workers performing essential work during the pandemic.

-King County, Wash. approved $6 million of the county's ARP allocation for child care services, including continuing funding for essential worker child care vouchers and an emergency grant program for child care providers.
+King County, Wash. approved $6 million in Recovery Funds for child care services, including continuing funding for essential worker child care vouchers and an emergency grant program for child care providers.

-San Diego, Calif. approved $16 million of the county's ARP allocation for child care, including incentives for hiring more child care workers, supportive grants for providers and vouchers directly to vulnerable populations to help cover costs of care.
+San Diego, Calif. approved $16 million in Recovery Funds for child care, including incentives for hiring more child care workers, supportive grants for providers and vouchers directly to vulnerable populations to help cover costs of care.

-Nassau County, N.Y. approved $10 million to support workforce development, including stipends to individuals to overcome barriers to workforce entry such as unmet costs for child care, as well as $10 million for health and social services grants that will include child care.
+Nassau County, N.Y. approved $10 million in Recovery Funds to support workforce development, including stipends to individuals to overcome barriers to workforce entry such as unmet costs for child care, as well as $10 million for health and social services grants that will include child care.

 King County, Wash. approved $2.2 million to offer free child care to emergency child workers during the pandemic, relying on the local Child Care Resource and Referral Agency to match families with licensed providers.